Skip to main content

 export default App;

-To indicate whether the data is still loading, add a Skeleton to your Card component.
 The Skeleton component from the design system is the easiest way to achieve this.
-Instead of displaying the SingleValueChart, a Skeleton should be displayed when the data is still loading.
-As the Card is only responsible for rendering data and has no information about the data fetching itself, you've to extend your CardProps with an isLoading prop, which will be passed to the component from the outside.
+It indicates to users that fetched data is still loading.
+Instead of displaying the SingleValue, display the Skeleton while the data is still loading.
+As the Card component is only responsible for rendering data and has no information about the data fetching itself, you need to extend your CardProps with an isLoading prop, which will pass to the component from the outside.

-This means, that both the CardProps interface and the function interface have to be adapted like the following:
+To add a Skeleton to your Card component, adapt the CardProps interface and the function interface to look like the following:

 src/app/components/Card.tsx